innoq/iqvoc/README.md

 If you make changes to existing code please make sure that the test suite stays green.
 Please include tests to your additional contributions.

-Tests can be run via `rake test`.
+Tests can be run via `bundle exec rake test`.
 We're using capybara-webkit for integration tests with JavaScript support.

 ## Maintainer & Contributors